Categories

 Tour agents on many high streets, as well as hotel reception staff, will happily accept your foreign currency from you, but you will need to be vigilant for fakes.
 Ask them to count the money in a machine, which checks for false bills or you may need to go bill by bill to make sure.

-Fortunately for most tourists, you are unlikely to need to change many US dollar bills, as when you pay for a meal in cash you’ll be given some pesos as change and can then use these notes for smaller payments.
+Fortunately for most tourists, you are unlikely to need to change many US dollar bills especially if paying for goods with your credit card, but it’s worth noting that if you pay for a meal in USD cash you’ll be given some pesos as change, and can then use these notes for smaller payments.
 This will mean you’ll avoid the possibly intimidating experience of being taken into a small Cueva office somewhere, to lay out your cash and hope you get the correct Argentine bills in exchange.
 Money exchangers on the street, especially Calle Florida in downtown Buenos Aires, are not to be recommended for the obvious reason that you don’t know if you’ll be given false bills or not.

 My top money tips for Argentina